 For example, if you have a group named Main that’s assigned a number of 1, then you can tell Alexa to turn on all the lights in that group by saying “Alexa, turn on Group 1”.
 You can also tell Alexa to turn off all the lights in that group by saying “Alexa, turn off Group 1”.

-If you want to control multiple groups at once, just list them together as comma-separated values, like this: Alexa, turn on Group 2 and Group 3.
+If you want to control multiple groups at once, list them together as comma-separated-values, like this: Alexa, turn on Group 2 and Group 3.

 You can change the order of these commands by separating them with commas – for example: “Alexa, turn off Group 3; turn on Group 2”.

 What is context-aware lighting?
-It’s a feature built into Alexa that allows you to turn the lights on in any room of your house with one simple command: “switch on the lights”.
+It’s a feature built into Alexa that allows you to turn the lights on in any room of your house with a straightforward command: “Switch on the lights”.